 Here are five unique travel ideas for when you’re really out of inspiration:

-1. Let Anywhr pick your destination for you
+1. Let a friend/ or tour agency pick your destination for you

-Local start-up Anywhr plans holidays in surprise destinations for Singaporeans who’ve already been everywhere.
-All you have to do is tell them your preferences, and indicate which places you don’t want to go to—which, for the more well-travelled amongst us, means you can simply give them a long list of every city you’ve already visited.
+Back in 2017, there used to be a local start-up called Anywhr which plans holidays in surprise destinations for Singaporeans who’ve already been everywhere.
+All you had to do is tell them your preferences, and indicate which places you don’t want to go to—which, for the more well-travelled amongst us, means you can simply give them a long list of every city you’ve already visited.

-Using Anywhr doesn’t have to cost a hideous amount of money.
-Packages start from $300 and include the cost of accommodation and flights.
+Going on a surprise travel holiday doesn’t have to cost a hideous amount of money.
+Give your friend (or tour agency) a budget of $1,000 or $2,000 per pax and tell them to include the cost of accommodation and flights.

 2. Try a new experience at a destination you’ve already visited